zyxw59/conlang_fmt/README.md

 - `id`: The ID to assign to the heading.
   Defaults to the text of the heading, with spaces replaced by dashes, and a number appended to ensure uniqueness.
+- `class`: The CSS classes to apply to this heading.
 - `nonumber`: Do not number this heading.
   If set, the counter for this section level will not increase, and the counter for lower levels will not be reset.